The University of Toronto Mississauga Campus Safety emergency telephone number is (905) 569-4333

 - Know your nearest safe exit route.

-- Report intruders to the Parking Office or to Campus Police.
+- Report intruders to the Parking Office or to Campus Safety.

-- You can report the following to the Parking Office or Campus Police: abandoned vehicles or excess trash; broken or burned out lights; broken doors or broken locks; and, missing or damaged signs.
+- You can report the following to the Parking Office or Campus Safety: abandoned vehicles or excess trash; broken or burned out lights; broken doors or broken locks; and, missing or damaged signs.